 Moncler has always invested considerable energy in selecting the best talent, in encouraging professional growth and promoting welfare within the company.

-It provides a healthy, safe working environment, which is stimulating and rewards merit, where diversity is valued and each person is given the chance to flourish and express all their potential and talent.
+It provides a healthy, safe working environment, which is stimulating and rewards merit, where diversity is valued and people are given the chance to flourish and express all their potential and talent.